-And once you know the basics you can knit a keyhole into any scarf you want to make.
-Just by adding a different stitch pattern or using a different yarn you can make all kinds of scarves.
+And just by adding a different stitch pattern or using a different yarn you can make all kinds of knit scarves.

-If you would like to download this simple knitting pattern just click here
+If you'd like to download this scarf pattern just click here

 Placing stitches on a stitch holder